Identifiers

 - date of birth

 If you go with the MDM code, make sure you normalize the values by either creating a computed column for your data set or by adding a bit of glue code in using advanced mapping.
 Our CluedIn experts can assist you with this task.
-Normalizing the MDM code is important because it will prevent scenarios where editing values changes the origin entity code, leading to undesired effects.
+Normalizing the MDM code is important because it will prevent scenarios where editing values changes the primary identifier, leading to undesired effects.

 Lack of options to define uniqueness